gautam-32b7/desserts/README.md

 ## Desserts 🍰

-A React.js application for browsing desserts with shopping cart functionalites.
+A React.js application for browsing desserts with shopping cart functionalities.

 ### 📷 Screenshots
 <table>